klouisbrother/ba-kyma-prototype/4.3.3_connection/README.md

 # Chapter 4.3.3: Connection of Microservice and SAP Commerce

-Within this chapter the following steps will be performed and are described below:
+Within this chapter the following steps have been performed:

 * Connect Commerce-Mock as external application
 * Create the event trigger

-This setup of the connection is documented further below.
+This setup of the connection is documented below.

 ## Connect Commerce-Mock as external application

-After provisioning the Microservice and the SAP Commerce Mock, let's connect the systems.
-For this part, the configuration will be shown in the Kyma Runtime Environment UI.
+After provisioning the microservice and the SAP-Commerce-Mock, the systems have to be connected.
+The configuration is shown in the Kyma Runtime environment UI.

-1. In the Kyma Runtime Environment UI access "Integration" -> "Applications/System" and select the "SAP Commerce Mock" which was made available earlier.
+1. Access in the Kyma environment UI the menu points "Integration" -> "Applications/System" and select the "SAP Commerce Mock" which was made available earlier.
 In this case it is called "mp-sap-commerce-mock".

-2. A Binding between the e-commerce application and the Microservice "orders-service" namespace must be created, to be able to provide the APIs later on.
+2. A binding between the e-commerce application and the microservice "orders-service" namespace must be created, to be able to provide the APIs later on.
 Herefor click on "Create Binding", select the "orders-service" namespace and click on "create".

-3. Navigate to the "orders-service" namespace an navigate to "Service Management" -> "Catalog".
+3. Navigate to the "orders-service" namespace and further to "Service Management" -> "Catalog".
 On the "Services" tab, click on the new service "mp-sap-commerce-mock".

 4. Click on "Add", enter a name for e.g. "sap-commerce-mock" and select the API by clicking on it, in this case "SAP Commerce Cloud - Events".
-Confirm the entries by clicking confirm.
+Confirm the entries by clicking "Confirm".
 With these steps the events have been enabled in the "orders-service" namespace.
 The activated events API will have after a short time the status `Running` under "Service Management" -> "Instances", as seen below.

 ![](images/03_01_Connect_to_Commerce-Mock.png)